-A chatbot is an Artificial Intelligence (AI) software designed to simulate a conversation with a live user over text, or on the phone.
-This is mostly for customer service portals or applications where a software optimized to the company’s services and troubleshooting manual can help solve customer problems.
+A chatbot is an Artificial Intelligence (AI) software designed to simulate a conversation with a live user over text or phone.
+This is mostly for customer service portals or applications where software optimized to the company’s services and troubleshooting manual can help solve customer problems.
 The concept behind this stems from a basic Question Answering system that utilizes Natural Language Programming (NLP) to evolve into a chatbot.

-As shown above, a chatbot goes through two core processes from the time a question is asked till when it delivers the solution.
-The first is user request analysis where the AI processes the problem and finds a solution.
-The second step is returning the response where it formulates the solution in a language that any user/customer can easily understand and apply.
+As shown above, a chatbot goes through two core processes: when a question is asked until it delivers the solution.
+The first is user request analysis, where the AI processes the problem and finds a solution.
+The second step is returning the response to formulates the solution in a language that any user/customer can easily understand and apply.

-The benefits of integrating a chatbot into the customer interface of your website or application or social media page are numerous.
-Not only can they be trained to respond to queries post-purchase but they can also be optimized to be a virtual tour guide of sorts.
-This allows for increased engagement of visitors and potential customers while keeping customer services costs lower than average.
+The benefits of integrating a chatbot into the customer interface of your website or application, or social media page are numerous.
+Not only can they be trained to respond to queries post-purchase, but they can also be optimized to be a virtual tour guides of sorts.
+This allows for increased engagement of visitors and potential customers while keeping customer service costs lower than average.

-The advantage AI chatbots have over traditional chatbots is that for the latter multiple bots need to be installed at the same location, each linked to a specific goal.
+The advantage AI chatbots have over traditional chatbots is that multiple bots need to be installed simultaneously, each linked to a specific goal.
 They have pre-programmed language triggers that generate a response from the bot that was activated.

-Any deviation from the pre-set script will generate an inconclusive response and will require a human representative to take control.
-With AI bots, they are designed to make conversation like humans and so their processes also work like a human brain.
-They learn with time and can respond to any sort of queries despite its pre-programmed trigger code not being mentioned.
+Any deviation from the pre-set script will generate an inconclusive response and require a human representative to take control.
+With AI bots, they are designed to make conversation like humans, and so their processes also work like a human brain.
+They learn with time and can respond to any queries despite their pre-programmed trigger code not being mentioned.

 One drawback of integrating AI into your customer service experience is the training it requires.
 Like a real person, it is prone to mistakes initially but tends to improve over time.
-However, unlike a singular representative, the AI becomes part of the user interface, the overarching system.
-Hence the AI making a mistake can be more costly to the firm and can provide for shabby user experience at first.
+However, unlike a singular representative, the AI becomes part of the overarching system’s user interface.
+Hence the AI making a mistake can be more costly to the firm and can provide for a shabby user experience at first.

-One example is: The problem of identifying of spare parts that has no serial number or barcode printed on them.
+One example is identifying spare parts that have no serial number or barcode printed on them.
 The prototype was built and had successful test runs.
-Since then core functionality of the prototype has been transformed into an open-source sample code to help you get a head start in your projects and build your own intellectual property around it.
+Since then core functionality of the prototype has been transformed into an open-source sample code to help you get a head start in your projects and build your own intellectual property around them.

-There are many more CHATBOTS applications that could be used as examples: for internal purposes to request vacations for employees and do the verification of days available, or for customer service to know if a specific model and serial number was actually sold by the company.
+Many more CHATBOTS applications could be used as examples: for internal purposes to request vacations for employees and verify days available or for customer service to know if the company actually sold a specific model and serial number.

 Contact Consultare to discuss your next ChatBot development integrated to SAP Business One.